Your mother wears army boots!

 the other forms also).
 'All derisive, of course; there are many other variants'.

-From _A Dictionary of Catch Phrases, Second Edition_ by Eric Partridge & Paul Beale
+From Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day by Eric Partridge & Paul Beale